arturoherrero/arturoherrero.com/article/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 #### Closure Composition

-Ruby doesn't have closure composition that I'd liked to have in my previous example.
+Since Ruby doesn't have closure composition I'd like to update my previous example with it.

 ```ruby
 class Proc